 Q: Who can receive a DOT Physical at Onsite?

 A: Only patients who are employed by CMCSS or Montgomery County that are required to have it for their position are allowed to be seen at the clinic for a DOT.
-If it is not required for your position, you cannot have it done at the clinic.
+If the DOT is not required for your position, you cannot have it performed at the Onsite clinic.

 Q: What do I need to bring to my appointment for my DOT Physical?